 Bargaining: Sometimes, people are still hopeful their marriage will work out.
 One spouse may be willing to do something to change themselves and try to find a way to work out any differences they have with the spouse.
 In some cases, one spouse may take drastic measures to get the other spouse to change their mind.
 At this point, both parties need to realize that they cannot change the feelings of others.

 Depression: This stage is often considered the longest phase of the divorce process and can be the most difficult.
 All of the previous emotions come crashing down as the reality of the situation becomes more clear – that this is likely never going to work out.
 This stage can be overwhelming and is often debilitating.

 Acceptance: This is when a person finally begins to feel at peace with what has happened.
 They understand that the divorce is a done deal, that there is no way to go back.
 Yes, there may still be some negative emotions, but a spouse will no longer be consumed by their feeling.
 People in the acceptance will begin to get back to a routine and begin a new chapter.

 Our team is ready to help

 If you are going through a divorce or considering separating from your spouse, please seek legal assistance as soon as possible.
 At the Law Offices of Stephanie L. Mahdavi, we are ready to help you with every aspect of your divorce.
 Our Thousand Oaks divorce attorney will investigate all aspects of your situation to ensure you are treated fairly.
-You can contact us for a free consultation by clicking here or calling 805-379-4550.
+You can contact us for a consultation by clicking here or calling 805-379-4550.